-- 8.1 Identify whether the site has significance to Aboriginal cultural heritage and identify appropriate measures to preserve any significance (Aboriginal community consultation should be undertaken in accordance with DEC's Interim Community Consultation Requirements for Applicants). - 8.2 Identify any items of European heritage significance and, where relevant, provide measures for the conservation of such items.
+- 8.1 Identify whether the site has significance to Aboriginal cultural heritage and identify appropriate measures to preserve any significance.
+Address and document information contained in draft Guidelines for Aboriginal Cultural Heritage Impact Assessment and Community Consultation (DEC 2005), with Aboriginal community consultation undertaken in accordance with the Interim Community Consultation Requirements for Applicants. - 8.2 Identify any items of European heritage significance and, where relevant, provide measures for the conservation of such items.